AcuHerb Community Circle · Herbal Dispensary

 Urtica dioica

-Stinging nettle is one of the most nutrient-dense plants on earth — rich in iron, magnesium, silica, and chlorophyll.
-It's a traditional spring blood tonic that supports the Liver's job of filtering and nourishing the Blood as yang energy rises.
-It also has strong anti-inflammatory and antihistamine action, making it ideal for spring allergies rooted in Liver Qi overactivity.
+One of the most nutrient-dense plants on earth — rich in iron, magnesium, silica, and chlorophyll.
+A traditional spring blood tonic that supports the Liver's job of filtering and nourishing the Blood as yang energy rises.
+Strong anti-inflammatory and antihistamine action makes it ideal for spring allergies rooted in Liver Qi overactivity.

 Blood TonicSeasonal AllergiesMineral-Rich